 Once the plugin is installed it will create three pages, the Jobs page which is the themes’s default Business listing page, the Job Dashboard page which allows a user to see all business listings they have posted at once and the Post a Job page which allows logged in users to post new business listings.
 You can add the latter two to the menu to allow businesses to post job listings and also access all their postings.

 The plugin’s configuration page can be found under Business > Settings, here you can configure the plugin to match your needs.
-We would suggest enabling Job Categories & Job Types which are by default disabled, you can also enable Multi Category & Multi Type selections, these will make your filtering system much more flexible.
+We would suggest enabling Job Categories & Job Types which are by default disabled before importing sample content, you can also enable Multi Category & Multi Type selections, these will make your filtering system much more flexible.
 In the Job Submission tab you can configure the requirements for allowing users to submit business listings.

 For more information the plugin’s extensive documentation can be found here.